kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 ---
 If you see two decades ago, we had table-based HTML layout.
 Gradually `<div>` took over for the earlier versions of HTML, such as XHTML or HTML4.
 This is also called div-based HTML layout.

-Having a look at the below code-example, you can notice that all `<div>` refenreced with unique ID like header, navigation, etc. This was the only way then to identify different sections in HTML page structure.
-This in other words also called div-based layout.

 ### HTML - Old Code Example
 ```
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">